codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

     public $redis = [
         'host'     => '127.0.0.1',
+        'username' => null,
         'password' => null,
         'port'     => 6379,
         'timeout'  => 0,
         'database' => 0,
+        'isCluster' => false,
+        'persistent' => false,
     ];

+.. note:: If you are using Redis in cluster mode, you can pass a list of comma-separated servers for the
+    ``'host'`` key, for example: ``'host' => 'redis-host-1,redis-host-2,redis-host-3'``.
+This is not really necessary since the phpredis driver auto-discovers all hosts, but the option is available.
+If your hosts don't have a port appended to them, CodeIgniter will grab the ``port`` value and append it to each host while connecting.

 For more information on Redis, please see `https://redis.io <https://redis.io>`_.